DGAP-Public Voting Rights: ElringKlinger AG (english) () | aktiencheck.de

 dpa-AFX

-^ DGAP Voting Rights Announcement: ElringKlinger AG ElringKlinger AG: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution
+^ DGAP Voting Rights Announcement: ElringKlinger AG Correction of a release from 27.03.2017, 11:32 CET/CEST - ElringKlinger AG: Release according to Article 26, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 The issuer is solely responsible for the content of this announcement.